I can’t help but wince when I read another comment or hear another complaint about how “Facebook ads just don’t work.”

 This is the beauty of Custom Audiences.
 You can import your email list (or phone number list or Facebook UID list) into Power Editor, and Facebook will match up those addresses to users.

-Facebook won’t be able to match up all of those email addresses since some won’t be used to set up profiles (I’ve found that anywhere from 10-30% tend to be matched up to Facebook users), but this allows you to serve up ads directly to people who have a connection with you outside of Facebook.
+Facebook won’t be able to match up all of those email addresses since some won’t be used to set up profiles (I’ve found that anywhere from 10-30% tend to be matched up to Facebook users), but this allows you to serve up ads directly to people who have a Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. with you outside of Facebook.

 The ability to create ads that target customers who have purchased from you before is absolute GOLD.